Written by Diane Haddad, unless otherwise noted.

 Your audience is an important aspect of your goal.
 For a project just family will see, you might use a casual writing style, refer to relatives with familiar titles (“Great-grandpa Thornton”), and use in-text source information.
 If other genealogists will read your work in a newsletter, journal or published book, you’ll want a more authoritative style with an emphasis on your research process, and formal source citations in footnotes and source lists.

 An outline gives you a framework for building your project, especially if it involves multiple people or a long time span.
-Make a list of elements you want to include—you can use the worksheet below.
+Make a list of elements you want to include.
 Don’t worry about organizing the list yet.

 Here’s an example for my maternal family history opus: